-The Head of Internal Audit's overall opinion on the adequacy and effectiveness of the organisation's framework of governance, risk management and control based on the annual review of governance and the assurance work of Internal Audit throughout 2020/21 has yet to be fully determined due to a delay in obtaining assurance from testing of a number of the Council's core financial systems and for the annual review of governance.
-However based on assurance obtained so far the opinion is likely to be: Good with improvements required in a few areas: The outputs from the programme of work completed by Internal Audit, based on the agreed risk-based Internal Audit Plan, demonstrate that the Council's framework of governance, risk management and control is generally good with 97% of reports issued being amber, green/amber or green assurance.
-One red assurance report has been issued identifying significant weakness and/or non-compliance in the framework which could potentially put the achievement of objectives in this area at risk and no significant governance gaps have been identified so far as part of the annual review of governance process.
+The Head of Internal Audit's overall opinion on the adequacy and effectiveness of the organisation's framework of governance, risk management and control based on the annual review of governance and the assurance work of Internal Audit throughout 2020/21 is: Good with some significant improvements required in a few areas: The outputs from the programme of work completed by Internal Audit, based on the agreed risk-based Internal Audit Plan, demonstrate that the Council's framework of governance, risk management and control is generally good with 98% of reports issued being amber, green/amber or green assurance.
+Improvements have been recommended in areas where weaknesses were identified of which 98% have been agreed by management and 87% of agreed management actions followed-up during 2020/21 were implemented/substantially implemented.
+One red assurance report has been issued identifying significant weakness and/or non-compliance in the framework which could potentially put the achievement of objectives in this area at risk (this relates to the significant governance gap identified in the 2019/20 AGS) and one significant governance gap have been identified as part of the 2020/21 annual review of governance process.